Geoje POW camp: Breaking up the camp (19 May – June 1952)

 Besides the reinforcement of the Geoje forces, Van Fleet intended to construct barricades and roadblocks at strategic points until he was prepared to deconcentrate the prisoners.
-The new enclosures would be located on Geoje, Jeju Island and on the mainland and he estimated that twenty-two enclosures, each holding 4,000 prisoners and at least 0.5 mi apart, would be sufficient.
+The new enclosures would be located on Geoje, Jeju Island and on the mainland and he estimated that 22 enclosures, each holding 4,000 prisoners and at least 0.5 mi apart, would be sufficient.
 Compounds would be limited to 500 men apiece with double fencing and concertina wire between compounds.
 When the new camps were finished, Van Fleet was going to try to use the prisoners' representatives to induce them to move voluntarily, but if resistance developed, as he expected it would, food and water would be withheld and the prisoners would receive these only at the new compounds.
 As a last resort, he would employ force.
 Both Clark and his superiors agreed that although the plan might incur unfavorable publicity and had to be handled carefully, the Communist control on Geoje had to be broken.
 Van Fleet accepted the recommendations that ICRC assistance be utilized as much as possible and that other UN contingents be added to the forces on Geoje.
 He had the Netherlands Battalion already on the island and he would send a UK company, a Canadian Company and a Greek company to provide a UN flavor.
 As for the press, normal coverage facilities would be provided.

-To supervise the difficult task of moving the prisoners, Van Fleet appointed Brig.
-Gen. Haydon L. Boatner, assistant division commander of the US 2nd Infantry Division, as the new commander of Geoje.
-Using infantrymen as well as engineers, Boatner pushed the construction of the smaller, stronger enclosures by working his troops in two twelve-hour shifts.
+To supervise the difficult task of moving the prisoners, Van Fleet appointed Brigadier general Haydon L. Boatner, assistant division commander of the US 2nd Infantry Division, as the new commander of Geoje.
+Using infantrymen as well as engineers, Boatner pushed the construction of the smaller, stronger enclosures by working his troops in two 12-hour shifts.
 He also moved over 6,000 civilians away from the camp and off the island.
 By early June Boatner was prepared to test his plan for securing control of the Communist compounds.
 Despite repeated orders to remove the Communist flags that were being boldly flown in Compounds 85, 96 and 60, the prisoners ignored Boatner's commands.
 On 4 June, infantrymen from the 38th Regiment supported by two tanks moved quickly into Compound 85.
 While the tanks smashed down the flagpoles, the troops tore down signs, burnt the Communist banners, and rescued 10 bound prisoners.
 Half an hour later they repeated their success at Compound 96 and brought out 75 anti-Communist prisoners.
 The only enemy flags still aloft were in Compound 60 and the infantry did not need the tanks for this job.
 Using tear gas, they went in and chopped down the poles.
 Not a single casualty was suffered by either side during these quick strikes.
 Although the prisoners restored the flagpoles the following day, the experience gained in the exercise seemed helpful.
 Satisfied by this test run, Boatner decided to tackle the big task next.